brndd/joyful-slop/readme.md

 Then, to build and install, run:

 ```
-make
+go build -o build/ ./...
-make install
+cp build/* ~/bin/
 ```

-By default this will install into `~/bin`.
 If you want to install Joyful system-wide, you can instead do:

 ```
-make
+go build -o build/ ./...
-sudo make PREFIX=/usr/local install
+sudo cp build/* /usr/local/bin/
 ```